ds300/react-native-typescript-transformer/README.md

 }
 ```

-If you need to run the packager directly from the command line, pass these
+If you need to run the packager directly from the command line, run the following

-    --transformer node_modules/react-native-typescript-transformer --sourceExts ts,tsx
+    react-native start --transformer node_modules/react-native-typescript-transformer/index.js --sourceExts ts,tsx

 ### Step 4: Write TypeScript code :D